-There are certain foods, specifically onions, garlic, and beans, which will always be malabsorbed in all individuals—-either with or without IBS.
-These three foods also cause gas production in all individuals.
-However, when pathogenic bacteria are present, toxic byproducts are produced, causing even more symptoms.
+Certain foods —specifically onions, garlic, and beans — will always be malabsorbed in all individuals, whether they have IBS or not.
+(25) These three foods also cause gas production in all individuals.
+However, when pathogenic bacteria are present, toxic byproducts are produced, causing more severe symptoms.

-75% of individuals with IBS who follow this diet will see an improvement in symptoms.
+A 2012 study showed that 75 percent of individuals with IBS who follow a low FODMAP diet have been found to see an improvement in symptoms.
+(26)

 The Importance of Retesting and Tips for Preventing SIBO Relapse

-It’s important to retest for SIBO 5-14 days after the completion of the treatment protocol to determine if in fact the SIBO has been appropriately treated or whether it may be growing back.
+Regardless of the method you choose to combat SIBO, it’s important to retest for SIBO 5-14 days after the completion of your treatment protocol to determine if, in fact, the SIBO has been appropriately treated, or whether it may be growing back.

 Picking the Right Protocol for You